raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_2.md

 --- /task ---

 --- task ---
-Take the red dual band pass filter and sit it on top of the High Quality camera so that the writing is facing upwards.
+Take the red dual band pass filter and sit it on top of the High Quality camera sensor so that the writing is facing upwards.

 --- /task ---

 --- task ---
-Use the tool provided to gently screw the filter down into the High Quality Camera.
+Use the tool provided to gently screw the filter down into the High Quality Camera sensor.
 Once it reaches the bottom and you feel solid resistance, stop turning.

 --- /task ---

 --- /collapse ---

 --- task ---
-Insert the other end of the camera cable into the CSI socket on the High Quality Camera.
+Insert the other end of the camera cable into the CSI socket on the High Quality Camera sensor.

 ![Photo of camera cable connected to HQC](images/assembly_cable.JPG)
 --- /task ---

 --- task ---
-Remove the cap from the High Quality Camera.
+Remove the cap from the High Quality Camera sensor.

 ![Photo of camera cable connected to HQC](images/assembly_cap.JPG)
 --- /task ---

 --- task ---
-Remove the C/CS adapter ring from the High Quality Camera.
+Remove the C/CS adapter ring from the High Quality Camera sensor.

 ![Photo of camera cable connected to HQC](images/assembly_adapt_cap.JPG)
 --- /task ---

 --- task ---
-Remove the caps from the end of the 6mm lens and screw the lens onto the High Quality camera.
+Remove the caps from the end of the 6mm lens and screw the lens onto the High Quality camera sensor.

 ![Photo of camera cable connected to HQC](images/assembly_6mm.JPG)
 --- /task ---